Get a quote

 How much does hurricane insurance cost?

 Hurricane coverage is usually included in your home insurance, so it’s often helpful to compare full home insurance premiums when talking about the cost of hurricane insurance.
-Our more recent data show the average cost for a homeowners policy with hurricane coverage is $2,437 per year in Florida.
+Recent data show the average cost of home insurance is $1,411 per year.
+For states with hurricane risk, the average premium is generally higher.

-Your premium is also dependent on a host of other factors, including:
+But your premium also depends on a host of other factors, including:

 • Your home’s construction.